 In general, data organisation refers to the arrangement of data for retrieval.
-By improving data organisation, you improve the retrievability of your data both for yourself and other data users.
+By improving data organisation, you improve the findability of your data, for yourself and for other data users.
+Additionally, clear structures and clear folder systems make it easier for you to manage your data, which plays an important role with regard to simple and reliable access control for sensitive data, for example.

 Clear data storage structures ensure that data is easy to retrieve.
 This is especially key when multiple people work on and with the data.
 The easiest way to improve retrievability is to establish and adhere to binding rules and structures from the very beginning of your project.